How to eat vegan while traveling.

 Now that you’re connected to your strong, emotional ‘Why’, here are some tips and tricks to staying vegan on the road.

-Pack an electric cooler and prep food.
+❄️ Pack a cooler and prep food

 This is probably the smartest, healthiest and cheapest way to eat vegan on the road, but it does take a little planning.